 5. At RTOS, select "Azure RTOS".
 6. Click Manage RTOS Versions... to download software package.
 7. At RTOS Version, select a version that downloaded at step 6.
 8. At Target Board, select a board that you are working on.
+Configurations are automatically set based on the target board.
 9. Click [Next].